OCA/sale-workflow/sale_elaboration/readme/CONFIGURE.md

 You can define elaboration profiles to limit the elaborations that can be selected for each product.

+To set the profile globally for a product category:

+1. Go to *Inventory > Configuration > Product Categories* and choose one.
+2. In the **Logistics** sections, you can set the desired **Elaboration profile**.

+If you want to set an specific elaboration profile for a product:

 1. Go to *Sale \> Configuration \> Elaborations \> Sale Elaboration Profile*.
 2. Create a new record.
 3. Select the elaborations included to the profile.